build-trust/ockam/documentation/use-cases/end-to-end-encryption-with-rust/README.md

 and infrastructure.

 The vulnerability surface of our application cannot include _all code_ that may be running within the same porous network boundary.
-That surface is too big, to dynamic and usually outside the control of an application developer.
+That surface is too big, too dynamic and usually outside the control of an application developer.
 Applications must instead take control of the security and reliability of their own data.
 To do this, all messages that are received over the network must prove who sent them and show that they weren't tampered or forged.